gilramir/gren-html-autodropdown/README.md

 have a **Config**, for definitions that don't change over the lifetime of the dropdown.
 And it also has a **State**, to keep a tiny amount of information needed to render the dropdown, but not the list of items itself.
-That list stays in your application's Model.
+Importantly, the actual list of items is stored in your application's Model, not in the AutoDropdown.

 Where the AutoDropdown is perhaps not 100% "pure" is that it does keep track of which item is currently highlighted as the user navigates,